Hyundai Ioniq electric Review and Prices

 There’s even some fun to be had from behind the wheel.
 The electric model’s batteries sit flat in the car’s chassis to give it a low centre of gravity, something the aluminium bonnet and boot also help with.
 As a result, the Ioniq corners flat and true – qualities the responsive steering helps you make full use of.

 More to the point, the interior is practical – offering enough room for a family of four and their luggage.
 Its conventional design could have been taken from any other Hyundai and build quality is pretty good, too, although an e-Golf is even more plush inside.
 The same goes for the VW’s touchscreen infotainment system, which is easier to use and more modern to look at than the Hyundai’s.

-Equipment levels are also high – even basic SE models come with 15-inch alloy wheels, dual-zone climate control, automatic headlights, cruise control, and a five-inch touchscreen infotainment system.
+At least the Ioniq’s equipment levels are high – even basic SE models come with 15-inch alloy wheels, dual-zone climate control, automatic headlights, cruise control, and a five-inch touchscreen infotainment system.